oidc-agent-service¶

 Configuration¶

-can be configured through a configuration
+The behavior of oidc-agent-service can be configured through a configuration

 file.
 Among others, this file can be used to set the command line options used